OOPSpam/blog/_posts/2024-10-31-blocking-countries-from-accessing-your-website-using-cloudflare.md

 > Cloudflare **no longer uses “Firewall Rules”** as a primary feature.

-The correct feature is now:  **WAF → Custom Rules**
+In the current Cloudflare dashboard, country blocking and similar controls are handled through **Security rules**.

-If a guide tells you to create a “Firewall Rule,” it is using outdated Cloudflare terminology.
+If a guide instructs you to create a “Firewall Rule,” it is using **outdated Cloudflare terminology** and does not reflect the new dashboard or workflow.

 ## **When Blocking Countries *Does* Make Sense**